-Mrs. Miller.
+Mrs. MILLER.
 Thank you.
+Thank you, Mr. Chairman.

 From a State of 1.7 million people, West Virginia has 39,000 people living with Alzheimer's disease.
 Patients that live in the mountainous rural communities of West Virginia face significant barriers in accessing primary healthcare, let alone specialized clinical trials.